 A sense of smell is one’s ability to perceive the odour of things in the surrounding through the nose.
-The sense of smell is also known as an olfactory sense that unable us to detect pleasant, unpleasantness, or odourless things.
-Our sense of smell is a chemosensory mechanism that works by detecting chemicals present in the air via the nose (sensory organ).
+The sense of smell or an olfactory sense enables us to detect pleasant, unpleasant, or odourless things.
+Our sense of smell is a chemosensory mechanism that detects chemicals in the air via the nose (sensory organ).

-Chemicals inhaled along with the air will get evaporate onto the olfactory epithelium, after which the olfactory nerve contracts and triggers an electrical response.
-The signal then moves along the path of the olfactory tract to the olfactory bulb (processes signal concerning memory and emotion), and finally to the neocortex region of the brain, which interprets the kind of smell we perceived.
+Evaporation of the air with chemicals or odourants occurs into the olfactory epithelium.
+The olfactory nerve contracts and triggers an electrical response.
+Then, the signal moves along the path of the olfactory tract to the olfactory bulb that processes signals concerning memory and emotion.
+Finally, the signal reaches the neocortex region of the brain that interprets the kind of smell we perceived.

 What is Smell?

-Smell or odour can define as the odour molecules (mixtures of light and small molecules) that are filled within the air, which are released from the volatile materials.
+Smell or odour refers to the odour molecules (mixtures of light and small molecules) filled within the air and released by volatile materials.
 An odour comes out of the substances that release volatile chemicals (in low concentrations) into the air, which can be perceived as a sense of smell.

 Olfactory receptors recognize the odourants or volatile chemicals mixed with the air.
-A single odorant molecule shows varying affinity to attach with the number of olfactory receptors, depending on their physio-chemical properties.
+A single odorant molecule shows varying affinity to attach with many olfactory receptors, depending on their physio-chemical properties.

 - Once the odourants enter through the nasal cavity, the olfactory receptors sense such chemicals.

-- Then the odorants selectively bind to the olfactory receptor, which results in structural changes in it.
+- Then, odorants selectively bind with olfactory receptors, thereby causing structural changes in them.

-- A structural change will turn on the olfactory-type G protein.
+- A structural change will turn on the olfactory-type G proteins.

 - Then, the G protein activates the adenylyl cyclase enzyme, which turns ATP into cyclic AMP (cAMP).

-- After that, cAMP unfolds the cyclic nucleotide-gated ion channels, which allows passage for the calcium and sodium ions to get into the cell.
+- After that, cAMP unfolds the cyclic nucleotide-gated ion channels that allow calcium and sodium ions to enter the cell.

-- The entry of calcium and sodium ions cause depolarization of the olfactory receptor neuron and generates an electrical impulse up to the olfactory bulb that first processes the information signal, and transfers it to the forebrain that decides the kind of smell.
+- The entry of calcium and sodium ions cause depolarization of the olfactory receptor neuron.
+Then, it generates an electrical impulse up to the olfactory bulb.
+There the information is processed into a signal, which eventually reaches the forebrain that ultimately decides the kind of smell.

-Therefore, in the process of olfaction, the chemical information of the odourants converts into electrical information, which can be easily interpreted by the brain.
+Therefore, the chemical information of the odourants converts into electrical information during olfaction.
+The brain easily interprets the signals into information.
 The pathway of chemical signals to the brain is also linked with the regions (amygdala and hippocampus) of emotion and memory.

 The sense of smell can change how we feel or what we think.
-This is the reason, where some people have a good sense of smell, while others have no sense of smell (anosmia).
-Smell loss can have a big impact on our psychological wellbeing.
+This is why some people have a good sense of smell, while others have no sense of smell (anosmia).
+Smell loss imposes a big impact on our psychological well-being.

-Our nose acts like a chemosensory organ, which comprises numerous nerve endings that act differently on the type of chemical.
-While we inhale, different chemicals mixed within the air drawn into our nasal cavity.
-Some chemicals don’t cause the nerve endings to contact or do not bring any kind of response and are considered to be odourless or non-volatile chemicals.
+Our nose acts like a chemosensory organ that comprises numerous nerve endings that act differently on a particular type of chemical.
+While we inhale, different chemicals within the air drawn into our nasal cavity.
+Odourless or non-volatile chemicals don’t cause the nerve endings to contract or do not bring any response.

-In contrast, the volatile chemicals that are present in the air will cause contraction of many nerve endings in our nasal cavity, which in turn fire signals towards the brain.
-Our brain first interacts with the memory center, and alternatively tells you if the smell that you sense is familiar or unfamiliar.
+In contrast, volatile chemicals in the air will cause the contraction of many nerve endings in our nasal cavity, which fire signals towards the brain.
+Our brain first interacts with the memory centre and alternatively tells us whether the smell that we sensed is familiar or unfamiliar.

-This mechanism is called olfaction.
-Therefore, the olfactory sense is a protective mechanism through which we can judge the potential illnesses from the things we consume or we use by knowing the pleasantness or unpleasantness of odour.
+Therefore, the olfactory sense is a protective mechanism through which we can judge the potential illnesses from the things we consume and utilize by knowing the pleasantness or unpleasantness of odour.

-- The olfactory receptors are the nerve cells located on the olfactory neuron that is directly connected to the brain.
+- They are the nerve cells located on the olfactory neuron that is directly connected to the brain.
 In contrast, other sensory nerve cells conduct information to the brain via nerve to nerve signal transmission.

-- Olfactory receptors cells can regenerate from the basal stem cells, which is a unique character than the other nerve cells.
-There is ongoing research about the olfactory nerve cell regeneration to study the potential treatments of anosmia.
+- Olfactory receptor cells share a unique feature among other nerve cells that they can regenerate from the basal stem cells.
+There is ongoing research about olfactory nerve cell regeneration to study the potential treatments of anosmia.

-- Instead of transferring the chemical signal directly to the thalamus like other sensory organs, it transfers signals to the regions of the brain dealing with (Entorhinal cortex and hippocampus) memory and (Amygdala) emotions to the thalamus, and finally to the neocortex.
+- Unlike other sensory organs, they transfer signals from the regions of the brain dealing with (Entorhinal cortex and hippocampus) memory and (Amygdala) emotions to the thalamus, and finally to the neocortex.

-Amygdala and hippocampus are the regions of the brain that controls the emotion and memory of a person.
+Amygdala and hippocampus are the regions of the brain controlling the emotions and memories of a person.
 Therefore, your brain can remind you of some good and bad experiences associated with particular smells, which are called “olfaction-associated memories”.
-The smell goes through the olfactory bulb to the limbic system of the brain that controls the mood, memory, and emotion.
+The smell goes through the olfactory bulb to the brain’s limbic system that controls mood, memory, and emotion.

-Example of smell and memory: When one gets a pleasant smell of your favourite dish, eventually your brain evokes particular memories about the person who makes it for you.
+- Example of smell and memory: When you get a pleasant smell of your favourite dish, eventually, the brain evokes particular memories about the person who makes it for you.
 Thus, your brain spontaneously reminds you of long-forgotten memories or experiences.
 Similarly, an unpleasant smell can make you think of awful memories.